-You Can Transform Your Culture Using These Conscious Steps
+You Can Consciously Change Your Corporate Culture

-Organizational culture grows over time.
-People are comfortable with the current culture.
-For people to consider culture change, such as flirting with bankruptcy, a significant loss of sales and customers, a new CEO with a different outlook and agenda or losing a million dollars, might get peoples' attention.
+Organizational cultures form over years of interaction among participants in the organization.
+It usually takes a significant event for people to consider culture change, such as flirting with bankruptcy, a significant loss of sales and customers, a new CEO with a different outlook and agenda, or losing $1 million.